 1 There was in the Church an unusual excitement on the subject of Book of Mormon Geography.
 It commenced with the Mesotheorists but soon became general among all members of the Church.
 Indeed, the whole Church seemed affected by it, and great multitudes united themselves to the different factions which created no small stir and division among the people, some crying, “Lo, here!” and others, “Lo, there!”
 Some were contending for the Mesoamerican model, some for the Hemispheric model, and some for the Heartland model.

-3 Before this time of great excitement, my mind was called up to serious reflection and great uneasiness; but though my feelings were deep and often poignant, I was aloof of all these parties.
-In process of time, my mind became somewhat partial to the Limited Great Lake model, and I felt some desire to be united with them; but so great was the confusion and strife among their faction, that it was impossible for me as a person to cling to any of them.
+3 Before this time of great excitement my mind was called up to serious reflection and great uneasiness; but though my feelings were deep and often poignant, I was aloof of all these parties.
+In process of time my mind became somewhat partial to the Limited Great Lakes model and I felt some desire to be united with them; but so great was the confusion and strife among this faction it was impossible for me to cling to any one of them.

 13 And he that fighteth against Zion shall perish, saith God…for they who are not for me are against me, saith our God.
 (2 Nephi 10)

-5 Never did any passage of scripture come with more power to the heart of man than this did at this time to mine.
+5 Never did any passage of scripture come with more power to the heart of man than this did at this time to me.
 It seemed to enter with great force into every feeling of my heart.
-I reflected on it again, and again, knowing that if any person needed to share this message, I did.
+I reflected on it again and again knowing that if any person needed to share this message, I did.

-6 At length, I came to the conclusion that I must either allow the other modelers and their adherents to remain in darkness, or I must warn them as King Benjamin said:
+6 I at length came to the conclusion that I must either allow other modelers and their adherents remain in darkness or I must warn them as King Benjamin said:

 27 That I might be found blameless, and that your blood should not come upon me, when I shall stand to be judged of God (Mosiah 2)